 BACKGROUND: Circle contact lenses, also known as color contact lenses and big eye contact lenses, are a type of cosmetic contact lens.
 It is not generally known that a circle contact lens usually contains iron oxide and other metals, which means their use during magnetic resonance imaging (MRI) is a potential hazard.
 CASE PRESENTATION: We present a rare case of incidental discovery of circle contact lenses by MRI and MRI images of circle lenses in vitro.
 CONCLUSIONS: Circle contact lenses usually contain iron oxide, which is a known source of susceptibility artifact on MRI.
 Not only radiologists and radiographers but also referring physicians should be familiar with the imaging findings and potential risk of scanning circle contact lenses by MRI.

-BMC Medical Imaging 03/2013; 13(1):11. · 1.09 Impact Factor
+BMC Medical Imaging 03/2013; 13(1):11.
+DOI:10.1186/1471-2342-13-11 · 0.98 Impact Factor

 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual

 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence